Danger Mouse (1981 TV series): Audiobooks

 Some stories were also available as read-along cassettes with accompanying books.
 They were re-read by the cast for audio.

 Merchandise

 During its run, the show spawned a wide range of merchandise, including storybooks, hardback annuals, jigsaw puzzles, a Panini sticker album, View-Master reels, and of course, VHS releases.
-In the years since, products have continued to sell, often aimed at the now-adult audience which grew up with it, such as T-shirts, mugs, key rings, fridge magnets and posters.
-To coincide with the 25th anniversary, Cosgrove Hall also licensed rights to a number of companies to produce a range of new anniversary merchandise including Blues Clothing (women's and girls' underwear and sleepwear) and Concept 2 Creation (collectible figurines).
+In the years since, products have continued to sell, often aimed at the now-adult audience who grew up with it, such as T-shirts, mugs, key rings, fridge magnets and posters.
+In 2006, to coincide with the show's 25th anniversary, Cosgrove Hall licensed rights to a number of companies to produce a range of new anniversary merchandise including Blues Clothing (women's and girls' underwear and sleepwear) and Concept 2 Creation (collectible figurines).

-FremantleMedia launched a webshop run by Metrostar e-commerce where a wide variety of goods were for sale, including the CD Audio adaptation of two of the show's episodes using the original artists voices, released by Steve Deakin-Davies: The Ambition Company.
+FremantleMedia launched a webshop run by Metrostar e-commerce where a wide variety of goods were for sale, including the CD Audio adaptation of two of the show's episodes using the original artists' voices, released by Steve Deakin-Davies: The Ambition Company.